 These opinions run head-on into the WPATH Standards of Care.
-The WPATH standards, which the NCCHC endorses as the accepted standards for the treatment of transgender inmates, apply mirror that which would be available to them if they were living in a non-institutional setting within the same community.
+The WPATH standards, which the NCCHC endorses as the accepted standards for the treatment of transgender inmates, apply in their entirety ... to all transsexual, transgender, and gender nonconforming people, irrespective of their housing situation.
+People should not be discriminated against in their access to appropriate health care based on where they live, including institutional environments such as prisons care for transsexual, Health transgender, and gender nonconforming people living in an institutional environment should mirror that which would be available to them if they were living in a noninstitutional setting within the same community.